bitwarden/help/_articles/faqs/security-faqs.md

 For more information, please visit our [Security and Compliance](https://bitwarden.com/compliance) page.

-### Q: What third-party scripts, libraries, and services are used?
+### Q: What third-party services, libraries or trackers are used?

+**A:** In the Mobile app, Firebase is used only for push notifications related to [sync]({% link _articles/miscellaneous/vault-sync.md %}).
+Microsoft Visual Studio App Center is used for crash reporting on a range of mobile devices.
+In the Web Vault, Stripe and PayPal scripts are used for payment processing only on payment pages.

-**A:** Currently, we load third-party payment scripts from Stripe and PayPal on payment pages in the Web Vault.
-In the mobile app, the Firebase script is used for push notifications.
-The HockeyApp is used for crash reporting.
-Please note, Firebase and HockeyApp are removed completely from the F-Droid build if you are interested in using that option.
-Turning off push notifications on a Bitwarden server will disable using the push relay server if you want to self-host.
+Firebase and HockeyApp are removed completely from the F-Droid build.
+Additionally, Turning off push notifications on a self-hosted Bitwarden server will disable using the push relay server.

 ### Q: How do I require Two-step Login for my Organization?